bpesquet/pytorch-tutorial/README.md

 # Reformat all Python files
 black .

-# Check the code for mistakes
+# Check the codebase for mistakes
 pylint pytorch_tutorial/*

 # Run all code examples as unit tests